Connect with others who understand.

 Your blood glucose levels rise after eating.
 Typically, this tells your pancreas that it’s time to make more insulin — a hormone that helps cells absorb sugar from the blood.
 As your cells use this fuel, your blood sugar levels decrease.

 In some cases, the pancreas can’t make or use insulin properly.
-This means that the sugar does not enter the tissues, and it remains in the blood, leading to high blood sugar levels.
+This means that the sugar doesn’t enter the tissues — it remains in the blood, leading to high blood sugar levels.
 This condition is called hyperglycemia.
 You have hyperglycemia if:

-• Your blood sugar is more than 125 mg/dL when you first wake up in the morning, before eating or drinking anything.
+• Your blood sugar is more than 125 milligrams per deciliter when you first wake up in the morning, before eating or drinking anything.

-If doctors confirm that you have hyperglycemia, you may have diabetes.
+If doctors confirm that you have hyperglycemia, you may have diabetes (also called diabetes mellitus).
 If left untreated, hyperglycemia and diabetes can damage multiple tissues and organs, such as the eyes, kidneys, nerves, and blood vessels.
-You may also develop wounds that won’t heal and have an increased risk for having a heart attack or stroke.
+You may also develop wounds that won’t heal and have a higher risk of heart attack or stroke.

 Low Blood Sugar Levels

 Your body has several ways of making sure your blood sugar levels don’t drop too low.
 Your liver is a main storage area for excess glucose and can release it into the blood when needed.
-Your body makes a hormone called glucagon that tells the liver when to release its stored sugar.
+A hormone called glucagon tells the liver when to release stored sugar.

 Certain medications or health conditions can interfere with these processes, causing blood glucose levels to drop too low.
-This condition, called hypoglycemia, occurs when your blood sugar levels are below 70 mg/dL.
+Hypoglycemia when your blood sugar levels fall below 70 milligrams per deciliter.

 Hypoglycemia can make you feel weak or dizzy.
-It can increase your risk of falling or getting into an accident.
+You might be more likely to fall or get into an accident.
 In serious cases, low blood sugar levels can cause you to have a seizure, pass out, or even die.
+Dizzy spells may also accompany MS.

-“Since I was in my teens, my [blood sugar levels] would run low, but now it drops fast and can get dangerously low in a short time,” commented one MyMSTeam member.
+“Since I was in my teens, my blood sugar levels would run low, but now it drops fast and can get dangerously low in a short time,” one MyMSTeam member said.

 Possible Causes of Low or High Blood Glucose Levels

-If you are living with MS, there are a few different factors that may affect how your body uses glucose.
+If you’re living with MS, a few different factors may affect how your body uses glucose.
 Abnormal blood sugar levels can be a result of the disease itself.
 Certain drugs for MS may also lead to high or low blood glucose levels.
-Finally, changes in your blood sugar levels may occur as a result of other unrelated factors.
+Some changes in your blood sugar levels may occur as a result of factors unrelated to MS.

-People with MS are 46 percent more likely to develop insulin resistance, a condition in which your cells can’t properly use insulin and don’t absorb sugar from your blood.
+Some studies show that people with MS are more likely to develop insulin resistance, a condition in which cells can’t properly use insulin and don’t absorb sugar from the blood.
 If left untreated, insulin resistance can lead to high blood glucose levels and, eventually, type 2 diabetes.
-Diabetes is a condition characterized by ongoing high blood sugar levels and an inability of your body to make or use insulin.
+Diabetes is a condition characterized by ongoing high blood sugar levels and the body’s inability to make or use insulin.

 It’s not fully clear why MS can change how the body uses sugar.
 Lifestyle factors may play a role.
 For example, people with MS may have a hard time being physically active, and a sedentary lifestyle is a diabetes risk factor.
-Other conditions that can increase diabetes risk include hypertension (high blood pressure), high cholesterol levels, and obesity.
+Other conditions that can increase diabetes risk include hypertension (high blood pressure) and obesity.

-There are also other links between diabetes and MS. Type 1 diabetes, a form of diabetes that is often diagnosed in children and teens, is an autoimmune disease, like MS. Having type 1 diabetes makes you three times more likely to develop MS. Additionally, certain diabetes drugs may help treat MS. Health experts don’t yet fully understand the link between blood sugar and multiple sclerosis, but research is ongoing.
+There are also other links between diabetes and MS. Type 1 diabetes, a form that’s often diagnosed in children and teens, is an autoimmune disease, like MS. Having type 1 diabetes makes you three times more likely to develop MS. Additionally, certain diabetes drugs may help treat MS. Researchers don’t yet fully understand the link between blood sugar and multiple sclerosis, but studies are ongoing.

-Quite a few MyMSTeam members have reported living with both MS and diabetes:
+Quite a few MyMSTeam members have reported living with both MS and diabetes, noting:

 • “I’m an insulin-dependent diabetic.
 During flare-ups, I often feel like my sugars are low when they are not.”

 Some MS treatments may also lead to blood sugar problems.
-Dimethyl fumarate (Tecfidera), a treatment for relapsing-remitting MS, may lead to high blood sugar levels in some people.
+Dimethyl fumarate, a treatment for relapsing-remitting MS, may lead to high blood sugar levels in some people.

-“My blood sugar is spiking eight hours after taking Tecfidera, causing debilitating nausea/vomiting,” reported an additional member.
+• “My blood sugar is spiking eight hours after taking Tecfidera, causing debilitating nausea/vomiting.”

 High blood glucose levels are also a common side effect of steroids, which are anti-inflammatory drugs.
-Steroids such as methylprednisolone (Solu-Medrol) are sometimes prescribed to help treat MS relapses.
+Doctors sometimes prescribe steroids such as methylprednisolone to help treat MS relapses.

 Other Potential Causes